JetBrains/intellij-sdk-docs/topics/basics/ide_development_instance.md

 {collapsible="true" default-state="collapsed"}

-For Plugin DevKit-based plugins, the default <control>Sandbox Home</control> location is defined in the IntelliJ Platform Plugin SDK.
+For _Plugin DevKit_-based plugins, the default <control>Sandbox Home</control> location is defined in the IntelliJ Platform Plugin SDK.
 See the [Setting Up a Theme Development Environment](setting_up_theme_environment.md#add-intellij-platform-plugin-sdk) for information about how to set up Sandbox Home in IntelliJ Platform SDK.

 The default Sandbox Home directory location is: